 Now, the 2nd way is to create an audience list inside the admin section of Google analytics.
 Find the steps below-

-Step1 – Click on Admin section> under property scroll down to ‘Audience Definition’ and click on Audiences.
+go to site Step1 – Click on Admin section> under property scroll down to ‘Audience Definition’ and click on Audiences.
 On this page, you will see an option to create a ‘New Audience’, click on that and create an audience as per your requirement.
 Apart from this, you can also import a segment like the one we just created.

 Isn’t it simple to create audience list for remarketing?